TICKETS NOW ON SALE FOR WOFFF18 LAUNCH NIGHT FILM – HALF THE PICTURE – HERE

 Our next festival, WOFFF18, is 20 – 23 September at Picturehouse Duke of York’s, Brighton and Depot, Lewes.
 We’ll be screening two feature films, over 50 short films, as well as hosting workshops, panel events, talks and filmmaker Q&As.

-WOFFF aim to address the double whammy of ageism and sexism many older women face in the film industry by screening films which celebrate older women on both sides of the camera.
-We believe that inclusive spaces to watch films together and conversations between generations of women can help make older and younger women feel less isolated and lonely and feel more connected.
+WOFFF addresses the ageism and sexism many women face in the film industry.
+We screen films celebrating older women on both sides of the camera.
+We believe inclusive spaces to watch films together and conversations between generations of women can help make older and younger women feel less isolated and feel more connected.

 WOFFF is a volunteer-led and volunteer-run Community Interest Company.
 We’re a friendly, inclusive bunch and would love you to become part of our community.
 Everyone is welcome at WOFFF.
 Anyone can submit a film to WOFFF or attend our events: there’s no upper age limit and all genders are invited to submit films and come to our festival.